Kathryn from our marketing department shares her experience of sponsoring a child in The Gambia.

 It wasn’t long before I had booked a week’s holiday to The Gambia.
 I can remember how excited I was as our transfer coach drove us to our hotel and how the locals waved cheerfully as we passed.
 I was keen to take in everything: the dusty streets, the hustle and bustle, the brightly coloured dresses of the ladies and the fruit stalls by the roadside…

-This was the first of many such visits both to see Lisa and her school.
+This was the first of many such visits both to see Sarah and her school.
 7 years on, I have lost count of the times that I have been to The Gambia, whether for work or on holiday – usually a bit of both.
-Of course, I always visit Lisa and her family.
+Of course, I always visit Sarah and her family.
 Although she is still very shy she doesn’t look terrified any more!
 I always take lots of photos and all the children enjoy it as not just her brothers and sisters but many of the neighbours’ children all want to see what is going on and have their photo taken.